thu2pham/MobileAppTrending/_build/html/_sources/index.rst.txt

     Google Play App Store

 Here we can see a significant difference between two marketplaces.
-Most of the apps from Apple App Store fall into Games category while it is Finance for Google Play.
+The apps from Apple App Store that fall into Games category make the most money while it is Finance for Google Play.

 Content rating distribution by genres
 +++++++++++++++++++++++++++++++++++++++